-With well-defined terms, a clear sales process and consistent usage of the system, you should be in position to deliver a solid pipeline and bookings forecast.
+With well-defined terms, a clear sales process and consistent usage of the system, you should be in a position to deliver a solid pipeline and bookings forecast.
 But pipeline and bookings are only part of the picture.
 The next stage is tying these forecasts into revenue and demand planning.
 The more integrated CRM is to the revenue system, the more complete the picture is that you can paint.
 Many companies can get this picture via a Business Intelligence (BI) solution, however, if you can get this level of visibility into the hands of the reps and their immediate managers, they are then able to collaborate on opportunities that affect the forecast, and do so with a concrete understanding of how their actions will affect the outcome.
 This is when forecasting becomes truly collaborative.

-- Accurately forecast bookings, revenue and profit for not just this quarter but next quarter
+- Accurately forecast bookings, revenue, and profit for not just this quarter but next quarter

-- Provide leaderboards that show pipeline, best case and closed-won status
+- Provide leaderboards that show pipeline, best case, and closed-won status

 - Trackback actuals to orders and bookings by integrating order management and invoicing with CRM